ojripley/Real-Time-Apps/README.md

 ## The Future to Come

 It is never a sure game when 'predicting' the future of tech and software, but one can say with reasonable certainty that websockets and webRTC have a growing use case.
 The web, in its short life, has evolved remarkebly quickly and humans as a society have grown ever dependent on vast pools of accessible, up-to-date information.
-I think it highly likely that webRTC will continue to gain popularity, expanding the boundaries of what is possible in web development.
+I think it's highly likely that webRTC will continue to gain popularity, expanding the boundaries of what is possible in web development.